hxxdev/hxxdev.github.io/_posts/2025-08-09-lvalue-prvalue-xvalue.md

 a = 3; // 3 is a rvalue.
 ```

-> rvalue-type expressions are evaluated into a value.
+> rvalue-type expressions are evaluated into a values which are temporary and do not persist beyond the end of the expression.

 ---